psi4/psi4/doc/sphinxman/source/libefp.rst

 * .. image:: https://anaconda.org/psi4/libefp/badges/version.svg
      :target: https://anaconda.org/psi4/libefp

-* libefp is available as a conda package for Linux and macOS.
+* libefp is available as a conda package for Linux and macOS (and Windows, through the Ubuntu shell).

 * If using the |PSIfour| binary, libefp has already been installed alongside.